otrack/iot-hands-on/countmein/README.md

-# Developing a Smart Push-button
+# IoT Platforms - Developing a Smart Push-button

 In this practical, we create a smart push-button to fulfill successfully an online poll.
 To build the smart button, we use a [WeMos D1](https://www.wemos.cc/product/d1.html), a few electronic components, and the [Artik Cloud](https://artik.cloud) IoT platform.